emkay-git/Sync-Your-Phone/README.md

 <img height="auto" width="300"  src="https://github.com/emkay-git/Sync-Your-Phone/blob/master/images/android.png"/>
 </p>

+## Requirements
+On system side, whose folder is to be shared.
+1. Python
+2. Nmap `sudo apt-get install nmap` should do the work.

 ## Usage
 1. Run the python script on the server side as `python songClient.py`.
 Keep it in the same folder which will act as shared folder.
 To run the script in background and on your system startup, you can use [upstart](https://stackoverflow.com/questions/24518522/run-python-script-at-startup-in-ubuntu).
 2. Install the app in your phone through android studio.
 (Right now not avaible on playstore.)

 ## Suggested Improvement(s)
-* To transfer file to the phone requires ip address of the phone in python script which is done by manually.
+* ~~To transfer file to the phone requires ip address of the phone in python script which is done by manually.
 So if IP address changes for phone then I need to manually change it in the python script.
-Automation of this task is needed, where script itself search for devices on the same network and connect to it.
+Automation of this task is needed, where script itself search for devices on the same network and connect to it.~~

+Using Nmap to scan the addresses.
+So one dependecy now is that system should have nmap for this app to work.
+* Any file inside the shared folder will be transferred.
+Sending an entire folder to the phone hasn't been looked after yet.
+That feature is to be taken care of.
 * It's a single side transfer that is from your desktop/laptop to phone.
-Other way round can be built, using the same programs or different program.
+Other way round can be built, using the same programs/app or different program/app.
 * App uses a button to start the service.
 App should start the service automatically on startup of phone.
 * More options may be added in the app to make user customization better.
 * Make app good enough to be packaged into android store.